MACD Strategy

 Bullish and Bearish Trading Signals

-MACD technical indicator is one of the most popular indicators used in trading analysis.
+MACD technical indicator is one of the most popular indicators used in analysis.
 MACD indicator is used to generate signals using cross overs.

 MACD Indicator - MACD Indicator Technical Analysis

-MACD indicator has a zero center line: values above zero line are bullish while those below zero are bearish.
+MACD indicator has a zero centerline: values above the zero line are bullish while those below the zero are bearish.

 MACD Indicator Above Zero Mark - Bullish Trading Signal